 On June 19, 2019, Robert Forrester resigned from his role as President and Chief Executive Officer of the Company.
 Mr. Forrester subsequently resigned from his position as a member of the Company's Board of Directors on June 21, 2019.
 On June 25, 2019, the Company and Mr. Forrester entered into a separation agreement in connection with the termination of Mr. Forrester's employment with the Company, which was effective as of June 21, 2019, his separation date.
 Pursuant to his separation agreement, Mr. Forrester will receive the following benefits: (i) cash payment of his monthly base salary for 13 months, and (ii) payment of his monthly COBRA premiums for 13 months following his separation date or, if earlier, the date that he becomes eligible to enroll in the health plan of a new employer.
 In addition, pursuant to the terms of the separation agreement, all outstanding unvested stock options held by Mr. Forrester as of his separation date that vest only based on the passage of time, by their terms, and which would have vested during the twenty-five (25) month period immediately following his separation date were vested in full.
 Further, all other outstanding unvested stock options held by Mr. Forrester as of his separation date, the vesting of which are based on individual or Company performance, will remain outstanding and eligible to vest for 25 months following his separation date based on the achievement of the individual or Company performance metrics to which such awards are subject.
-Additionally, pursuant to the terms of the Separation Agreement, all outstanding vested stock options held by Mr. Forrester as of his separation date will remain outstanding and exercisable until July 21, 2022.
+Additionally, pursuant to the terms of the Separation Agreement, all outstanding vested stock options held by Mr. Forrester as of his separation date were vested in full outstanding vested stock options held by Mr. Forrester as of his separation date based on the achievement of the individual or Company performance metrics to which such awards are subject.
+Additionally, pursuant to the terms of the Separation Agreement, all outstanding vested stock options held by Mr. Forrester as of his separation date will remain outstanding